marysjk/marysjk/README.md

 ## Hi there, I’m Mariana 👋
 - 👀  I’m currently looking for a job in Auckland, New Zealand.
-- 🌱  I’m currently learning Python and AWS.
+- 🌱  I’m currently learning Cypress and API Automation.